bitcointranscripts/tstbtc/Readme.md

 - commit new file and push

 - then open a PR

+  or

+- add the backend url to a `.env` file as `QUEUE_ENDPOINT`

+- send the transcript data to the backend queue

 ##  Install/Uninstall